yy502/laserpecker/README.md

 Don't be put off by the low rating of the App in Play Store or App Store.
 It isn't perfect, but it's improving and updating frequently.

+There are 5 modes for image processing:
+1) **Pencil**: Converts image to pencil sketch style via edge detection.
+2) **G-code**: Converts image to vector paths via edge detection, mainly for cutting with (100,100) setting.
+3) **Bin**: Binary, i.e. black & white mode.
+It converts your image to black and white for engraving.
+4) **Gray**: Converts your image to gray scale.
+However, the engraving results may not be as good as you expect.
+Material is very important.
+MDF boards are very good for this.
+Try it out for yourself.
+Be warned that engraving gray scale image is **very** slow, as every pixel is engraved.
+5) **Seal**: Inverts your desired image/pattern for making stamps.

 ## Power Consumption & Heat Dissipation

 ## Speed & Configuration